scipopt/gcg/doc/resources/users/features/visu.md

 ## Manually generate a Test Set Report {#testset-report-manual}
-> The manual generation requires setting many variables. \n
+> The manual generation requires you to have the **runtime data available already**.\n
-> However, leaving them undefined will only lead to the report having an empty place at the respective table entry for
-> most arguments.
+> You can either give outfile, resfile and vbc folder via the script settings file, else you will be asked for them during runtime.

 ### Preparation
 - For a full report, it is required to have generated your runtime data with both, **a GCG compiled with `make STATISTICS=true`** and a **test executed with statistics `make test STATISTICS=true`**.
 Otherwise, GCG will not print out extensive pricing and